-- Any new prescriptions.
-Not all doctors' handwriting is easy to read, so make sure you know the name of the medication so your pharmacist gives you the right medicine and the right dose.
-Things you should know about every prescription include:
+Not all doctors' handwriting is easy to read, so make sure you know the name of the medication your doctor is prescribing so your pharmacist gives you the right medicine and the right dose.
+Things you should discuss with your doctor about every prescription include:

 - What is the medicine for?